 Clinical research is a big deal as it is saddled with almost a $100 million price tag per trial.
 Despite such massive costs, clinical trials continue to be one of the most expensive aspects of the modern-day healthcare panorama.
 Randomized clinical trials (RCTs) are believed to be the gold standard of the healthcare research and development.
 They represent the foremost procedures by which new techniques are evaluated for effectiveness and risks before making them available to for public welfare.

 Healthcare experts claim that as much as 30% of the drug development timeline gets devoured by clinical research, which is perhaps the main reason for it being exorbitant.
-With the development timeline at stake, what is more unsettling here is that over 10% of clinical investigation sites tasked with patient recruitment are usually unsuccessful to enroll a single participant.
+With the development timeline at stake, what is more unsettling here is that over 10% of clinical investigation sites taskedhealthcare research and development. with patient recruitment are usually unsuccessful to enroll a single participant.

 Anyway, let us answer few questions before we move ahead with the blockchain solution.

 What is the harvest of a clinical trial?